 The first thing you should do is turn on the air conditioning, or heater.
 These will need to run for several minutes to confirm they work.
 Obviously you won’t be performing a full inspection, but you’ll know if the system isn’t working at least.

 Second, you’ll want to turn on all the plumbing fixtures and let them run.
 Also flush the toilets a few times.
 While everything is running, inspect the ceilings for any signs of leaks.
 If there is a new leak, then this is your last chance to catch it.

 During the previous step, check the water heater.
 Run some hot water and make sure it gets hot.

-Confirm that all the included appliances are present and working.
+Third, confirm that all the included appliances are present and working.
 Don’t forget the garbage disposal.

-Now walk through the house and make sure all the lighting fixtures work, and everything is in overall good condition.
+Fifth, walk through the house and make sure all the lighting fixtures work, and everything is in overall good condition.
 Also make sure any window treatments or other agreed upon conveying property are still present.

-Don’t forget the exterior of the home.
+Sixth, don’t forget the exterior of the home.
 Look for any new damage, or new problems.